Sian Ka’an is a natural reserve located in the state of Quintana Roo in Mexico.

 Just let the driver know you want to get off at Muyil.
 The journey should cost 40 Pesos MXN (subject to change).

-Colectivos don’t have a set schedule, as they typically depart when full.
+Colectivos do not have a set schedule, as they typically depart when full.

-However, you shouldn’t have to wait long, as this is a popular route.
+However, you should not have to wait long, as this is a popular route.

 For your return, simply stand on the main road just outside the ruins.
 When you see a colectivo approaching, wave your hand.
-If they have space, they’ll stop.
+If they have space, they will stop.
 Colectivos pass by regularly.

 👉 Check out my detailed article on how to get to Muyil – Colectivo, car & tour.